xixiareone/counting-pigs/README.md

 # Pigs counting

-This repo is a official implementation of ["Towards perspective-free object counting with deep learning"](http://agamenon.tsc.uah.es/Investigacion/gram/publications/eccv2016-onoro.pdf) on object counting with deep learning based on gramuah's code [CCNN](https://github.com/gramuah/ccnn).
+This is an implemention of our paper "Automated pig counting using deep learning"（https://www.sciencedirect.com/science/article/pii/S0168169918313176）.
+Our code is based on gramuah's code [CCNN](https://github.com/gramuah/ccnn).
 Many thanks to  Daniel Oñoro-Rubio and Roberto J. López-Sastre for their codes.

 ## Introduction